 EPA agrees with DOE that the water levels in the Culebra and other units are most likely due to anthropogenic sources.
-Natural recharge can be eliminated because there is no response in well data to precipitation events.
+Natural recharge can be eliminated because there is no response in well data to precipitation events (See Section 15.2.4 below for new information in the 2009 CRA).
 Because of the confined nature of the Rustler Formation units and the fact that the pumping tests in the Culebra indicate that pressure changes can be propagated throughout the vicinity of WIPP, the change in water levels is most likely due to natural resource extraction or fluid injection somewhere in the vicinity of WIPP.
 If this is the reason for the changes in water levels, then it would stop once the resource related activity ceased and its impact will be short term.
 Thus, the water level changes are believed to be a transient phenomenon.
 DOE has modified the transmissivity field to account for the changes in the water level rise since the CCA and incorporated the changes in the performance assessment.
 In addition, DOE is required to monitor the Rustler water levels, so any changes in water levels can be incorporated into future PAs.
 EPA finds DOE's approach to the water level changes to be adequate.